-A- We’re often asked about whether the GRE score is welcome by top MBA programs.
-The answer is exactly what the MBA program application websites convey: the GRE is accepted and welcome and there’s no downside to submitting the GRE score.
+We’re often asked whether top business schools truly consider the GRE a valid admissions test.
+The answer is precisely what MBA program websites state: the GRE is accepted and welcome, and there’s no downside to submitting a GRE score.

-But here is the fineprint: MBA programs will expect a higher GRE score percentile because the test is known to be easier quantitatively.
-We encourage our clients to aim higher on a percentile basis, relative to the quant percentile on the GMAT.
+Here’s the fine print: MBA programs generally expect a higher GRE percentile because the test is considered slightly easier on the quantitative side.
+We encourage our clients to aim higher on a percentile basis relative to the Quant percentile on the GMAT.

-Below are percentiles associated with scales scores for verbal and quantitative.
-Without accounting for an applicant’s career path and education foundation, we generally like to see 70% minimum or higher if the goal is to increase admit chance for top MBA programs.
-Your GRE Analytical Writing section is NOT factored into your total GRE score.
+Below are the GRE percentiles associated with scaled scores for Verbal and Quantitative.
+Without factoring in an applicant’s career path or educational background, we typically recommend targeting at least the 70th percentile or higher to strengthen your odds of admission at top MBA programs.
+Note that the GRE Analytical Writing section is not included in your total GRE score.

 GRE PERCENTILES: VERBAL AND QUANT